mhuot/padactions/README.md

 # MacroPad Light Control

-This project allows you to control Elgato lights using an Adafruit MacroPad RP2040.
-The MacroPad sends key codes via HID to a Python script that interprets these codes to turn the lights on or off.
+This project allows you to run actions in Python on a Raspberry Pi(like control Elgato lights) using an Adafruit MacroPad RP2040.
+The MacroPad sends key codes via HID to a Python script on the Raspberry Pi that interprets these codes to have Python perform actions (like turning the lights on or off).

 ## Prerequisites

 - Python 3.6+
+- CircuitPython 9.x
 - `hidapi` library
 - `requests` library